John Bowes Morrell: Biography

 John Morrell's father was William Wilberforce Morrell (1837–1904), a bank manager in York, and the author of 'The History of Selby' which was illustrated by his sister Jemima.
 His mother, born Lydia Hutchinson (1832–1939) married the non-conformist Morrell, who was a Wesleyan Methodist, whilst it appears she was a Quaker.
 Their religiosity seems to have been behind John's activism in Liberal Politics from a young age.

 In 1884 John attended Bootham School, a Quaker establishment.
 It was at this school where he was to meet his future colleagues at the Rowntree's family chocolate and confectionery company, Arnold Rowntree and Seebohm Rowntree.

 Morrell joined Rowntree's Cocoa Works when he was 17, becoming Director at 24.
 He was Mayor of York in 1914 and again in 1950.

 John Morrell married Bertha Spence Watson (1877–1954) in the Friends Meeting House at Newcastle-upon-Tyne in 1902.
-Her mother's Family Chronicles explained that in "1877 ... our Darling little Bertha was given to us on the 18th of May.
+Her mother Elizabeth Spence Watson's Family Chronicles explained that in "1877 ... our Darling little Bertha was given to us on the 18th of May.
 I recovered nicely, & the new baby, like all of her sisters in turn before her, was much made of, & considered the greatest treasure ..."

 He bought many newspapers, including the Birmingham Gazette, Lincolnshire Chronicle, and Westminster Press.